HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

 goes to ``stream_dem_agreement.json`` in the geographic directory, as ``alpha``: the ratio between the mapped network and its own downslope closure, where one means the linework follows the talwegs and below 0.90 the run warns.
-The calibration recomputes the same ratio on the solver mesh and publishes it per trial as ``alpha_obs_closure``, warning on the same threshold.
 Redo the burning at every change of resolution: the ratio between the width of the linework and the cell size changes with it.

+**That number is not the one the criterion publishes, and the two cannot agree.** The burn is cut into the routing DEM alone; the model top stays on the raw DEM, because a top lowered along the mapped network would give a model that seeps along it by construction.
+The criterion measures its distances on that top, so the ratio it recomputes on the solver mesh and publishes per trial as ``alpha_obs_closure`` describes a different surface.
+On the Nancon the routing DEM reaches ``alpha = 0.994`` after a 30 m burn while ``alpha_obs_closure`` sits at 0.306, below the 0.90 threshold, and every trial says so.
+Read both: the first says the delineation and the flow paths follow the map, the second says how much of the criterion's own measurement is a top-versus-map disagreement.

 **The drain conductance must stay proportional to the conductivity.** Leave ``[flow.bc.cauchy.drainage] value`` at zero, or at anything not strictly